- Population: 25.9 million

-Yemen, located on the southern tip of the Arabian Peninsula, is plagued by widespread violence, poverty, malnutrition and cholera, amounting to one of the world's most severe humanitarian crises.
+Yemen, located on the southern tip of the Arabian Peninsula, is plagued by war, poverty, malnutrition and cholera, amounting to one of the world's most severe humanitarian crises.
 The IRC provides lifesaving assistance and emergency aid.

 What caused the current crisis in Yemen?

-In 2015, Saudi Arabia and its allies began a military intervention in Yemen as part of an effort to unseat the rebel Houthis and restore former President Abdu Rabbu Mansour Hadi to power.
-It's estimated that 70,000 people in Yemen have been killed since early 2016.
-There have been 18,000 conflict related civilian casualties in the last year alone.
+In 2015, Saudi Arabia and its allies began a military intervention in Yemen as part of an effort to unseat the Houthis and restore former President Abdu Rabbu Mansour Hadi to power.
+It's estimated that 100,000 people in Yemen have been killed since early 2016.
+There have been more than 1,100 conflict related civilian casualties in the last year alone.
 3.3 million uprooted as a result of this conflict.

-Even before the current crisis, Yemen’s malnutrition rate ranked as one of the world’s worst, and more than half of its population lacks access to drinking water.
-Yemen was also battered by its first-ever tropical cyclone in November 2015.
+Even before the current crisis, Yemen’s malnutrition rate ranked as one of the world’s worst, and more than half of its population lacked access to drinking water.
+Violence and discrimination against women and girls has dramatically increased.

 There have been several failed attempts to halt this conflict and safely provide aid to those in need.
 Yemen remains the Arab world’s poorest country.